AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-32714-magento-patch-customer-group-price-not-working-via-graphql.md

 ---
-title: "MDVA-32714 patch: customer group price not working via GraphQL"
+title: 'MDVA-32714 patch: customer group price not working via GraphQL'
-description: "The MDVA-32714 patch fixes the issue where сustomer group price is not added in GraphQL product query response.
+description: The MDVA-32714 patch fixes the issue where сustomer group price is not added in GraphQL product query response.
 This patch is available when the Quality Patches Tool (QPT) 1.0.13 is installed.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3."
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.
+exl-id: a4fc92ad-68dc-437d-8577-303007ef8a92
 ---
 # MDVA-32714 patch: customer group price not working via GraphQL

 >[!WARNING]